cvblab/anomaly_localization_vae_gcams/README.md

 python adecuate_BRATS.py --dir_datasets ../data/MICCAI_BraTS_2019_Data_Training/ --dir_out ../data/BRATS_5slices/ --scan flair --nSlices 5
 ```

-Please, note that both preprocessing and further training functions work using the different MRI modalities in Brats.
+Preprocessing and further training functions work using the different MRI modalities in Brats.
 The variable nSlices indicates the number of sliced around the center of each MRI scan used.

 ## Training